mortenskoett/itu-devops-group-noname/database.md

 # Database
 This database is a basic Postgress Docker container running on its own seperate droplet (server) on Digital Ocean.
-The server is running on IP `46.101.215.40` and the container is listening on port `5432`.
+Server is running on IP `46.101.215.40`.
+Container is listening on port `5432`.

+### Commands
-To acces it run:
+To acces the server run:
 `ssh -i ssh_keys/ssh-key root@46.101.215.40`
 where `ssk_keys/ssh-key` is the path of the private ssh-key (you know where to find it).